Episode 165 - MyHeritage With Free New DNA Matching Opportunity / Finding Photos of Your VeteransNov 14, 2016

-David: Well last year ended up being the end of the Sesquicentennial Celebration for the Civil War in Virginia, and the Library of Virginia worked and gathered up over 33,000 items from Virginia homes and attics and shoe boxes, are things left over from the Civil War.
+David: Well last year ended up being the end of the Sesquicentennial Celebration for the Civil War in Virginia, and the library in Virginia worked and gathered up over 33 thousand items from Virginia homes and attics in shoe boxes, are things left over from the Civil War.
 It’s mind blowing to think of all the things that have been in private hands for over a 150 years.

 Fisher: Isn’t that incredible?
-And don’t you wish every state would do that because these people were expecting maybe to find a few hundred items and they wound up with 33,000 including a phenomenal letter of a Confederate POW who was dying of his wounds and he wrote a note to his mom as he was fading away.
+And don’t you wish every State would do that because these people were expecting maybe to find a few hundred items and they wound up with 33 thousand including a phenomenal letter of a Confederate POW who was dying of his wounds and he wrote a note to his mom as he was fading away.

-David: Well you know, it’s things like that that are in these private archives and fire, flood or just negligence, things that have been lost in the past 150 years.
+David: Well you know, it’s things like that that are these private archives of fire, flood or just negligence, things that have been lost in the past 150 years.

 David: So think about just things in the past 100 years.
-We have the Centennial of World War I coming up next spring.
+We have the Centennial of WWI coming up next spring.
 If people have photos and letters, how much private archives in home collections may make the difference for future genealogists?

 Fisher: Right, filling in the gaps in history.